-Feng Liu, Kaiping Xue, Jinjiang Yang, and Jian Li are with the School of Cyber Science and Technology, University of Science and Technology of China, Hefei 230027, China (e-mail: lf2020@mail.ustc.edu.cn; kpxue@ustc.edu.cn; xiaohjy@mail.ustc.edu.cn; lijian9@ustc.edu.cn).
+F. Liu, K. Xue, J. Yang and J. Li are with the School of Cyber Science and Technology, University of Science and Technology of China, Hefei, Anhui 230027, China.

-Jing Zhang is with the Science Island Branch of Graduate School, University of Science and Technology of China, Hefei 230031, China, and also with the Institute of Space Integrated Ground Network, Hefei 230088, China (e-mail: zhangjing2021@mail.ustc.edu.cn).
+J. Zhang is with Science Island Branch of Graduate School, University of Science and Technology of China, Hefei, Anhui 230031, China.

-Zixuan Huang is with the Institute of Space Integrated Ground Network, Hefei 230088, China (e-mail: 420650892@qq.com).
+Z. Huang is with the Institute of Space Integrated Ground Network, Hefei, Anhui 230088, China.

-David S.L.
-Wei is with the Department of Computer and Information Science, Fordham University, Bronx, NY 10458 USA (e-mail: wei@cis.fordham.edu).
-Digital Object Identifier 10.1109/TDSC.2023.3335304 cloud services offer a stable storage environment, enabling clients to access their outsourced data conveniently over the Internet, anytime and from anywhere.
-Given the data's relocation to the cloud, a primary concern for clients revolves around data privacy, especially when the outsourced data includes sensitive information.
-A straightforward approach to counter data leakage is to encrypt all data before outsourcing.
-However, traditional symmetric encryption methods like AES come at the cost of data searchability.
-To surmount this challenge, a cryptographic concept called Searchable Symmetric Encryption (SSE) was introduced [1], [2].
+D. Wei is with the Department of Computer and Information Science, Fordham University, Bronx, NY 10458, USA.

+Corresponding Author: K. Xue (kpxue@ustc.edu.cn)

+Symmetric Encryption (SSE) was introduced [1][2].
 SSE enables clients to privatize their data during outsourcing while maintaining the capability to search encrypted data.
 This dual functionality aims to address the trade-off between security and searchability.

 A general SSE scheme is designed for keyword-based search over encrypted documents.
-Since then, a considerable amount of research has emerged on this subject, raising issues related to rich queries, such as Boolean queries [3], [4], [5], fuzzy keyword queries [6], [7], [8], and range queries [9], [10], [11], [12], [13], [14].
-In this article, we mainly focus on the range queries in SSE.
-Following the typical range SSE schemes [10], [12], a common approach is to transform a range query into a keyword-based search.
-More specifically, the scheme by Demertzis et al. [10] applies range covering techniques to reduce a range query to a multi-keyword search.
-Another scheme by Wang et al. [12] further reduces a range query to a two-keyword search by designing an order-weighted inverted index.
+Since then, a considerable amount of research has emerged on this subject, raising issues related to rich queries, such as Boolean queries [1]-[3], fuzzy keyword queries [4]-[6], and range queries [7]-[12].
+In this paper, we mainly focus on the range queries in SSE.
+Following the typical range SSE schemes [8], [10], a common approach is to transform a range query into a keyword-based search.
+More specifically, the scheme by Demertzis et al. [8] applies range covering techniques to reduce a range query to a multi-keyword search.
+Another scheme by Wang et al. [10] further reduces a range query to a two-keyword search by designing an order-weighted inverted index.

-Regardless of keyword-based search or range query, to assure high search efficiency, an SSE scheme needs to construct a specific index, such as an inverted index, and normally leaks some information called leakage profiles [15], [16], [17].
-The leakage profiles can be categorized into three types: searchpattern leakage (whether two search tokens are generated from the same keyword), access-pattern leakage (which identifiers are associated with the search token), and volume-pattern leakage (the size of identifiers for the search token).
+Regardless of keyword-based search or range query, to assure high search efficiency, an SSE scheme needs to construct a specific index, such as an inverted index, and normally leaks some information called leakage profile [13]-[15].
+The leakage profile can be categorized into three types: search-pattern leakage (whether two search tokens are generated from the same keyword), access-pattern leakage (which identifiers are associated with the search token), and volume-pattern leakage (the size of identifiers for the search token).
 In the early stages of research, it was considered acceptable to leak these patterns.
-However, recent studies [17], [18], [19], [20], [21], [22] have shown that the server can reconstruct the database by relying solely on volume-pattern leakage, especially in the case of range queries.
+However, recent studies [15]-[20] have shown that the server can reconstruct the database by relying solely on volume-pattern leakage, especially in the case of range queries.
 In other words, compared to general SSE (which only supports keyword search), range SSE is more vulnerable to volume-leakage attacks.
 This is mainly due to the fact that volume information can reflect the size of the queried range to some extent, and the volume for a range can be regarded as the sum of volume for its subranges.